 Best Spices for Arthritis

-“If you do a sprinkle of cinnamon in oatmeal or a smoothie, then have some ginger tea mid-morning and something with pepper and garlic for lunch and dinner it can certainly have an additive effect,” explains Beth McDonald, a nutritionist at The Center for Health and Healing in the Department of Integrative Medicine at Mount Sinai Beth Israel Hospital in New York City.
-“So with spices – experiment with new recipes and try to incorporate a spice with an anti -inflammatory benefit with every meal.”
+“If you do a sprinkle of cinnamon in oatmeal or a smoothie, have some ginger tea mid-morning and something with pepper and garlic for lunch and dinner, it can certainly have an additive effect,” explains Beth McDonald, a nutritionist at The Center for Health and Healing in the Department of Integrative Medicine at Mount Sinai Beth Israel Hospital in New York City.
+Try to experiment with new recipes and incorporate a spice with an anti -inflammatory benefit with every meal, she says.

-With that in mind…here are some spices to consider the next time you are in the kitchen.
+With that in mind, here are some anti-inflammatory spices to consider the next time you are in the kitchen.

 Garlic is a tasty addition to just about any savory dish.
 Like onions and leeks, it contains diallyl disulfide, an anti-inflammatory compound that limits the effects of pro-inflammatory cytokines.
-Garlic, therefore can help fight the pain, inflammation and cartilage damage of arthritis.
+Therefore, garlic can help fight inflammation and may even help prevent cartilage damage from arthritis.

-Opt for fresh garlic from the produce section of your market because preservatives may be added to bottled garlic and processing may decrease some of its strength.
+Tip: Opt for fresh garlic from the produce section of your market.
+Preservatives may be added to bottled garlic and processing, which may decrease some of its strength.

 Cinnamon contains cinnamaldehyde and cinnamic acid, both of which have antioxidant properties that help inhibit cell damage caused by free radicals.
-Studies say more research is needed to make formal recommendations about its use, however.
+However, studies say more research is needed to make formal recommendations about its use.

 When trying a new spice, start small and add more after you’ve taste-tested your dish.
-Anywhere from a half teaspoon to a full teaspoon is generally a good place to start for most spices, except cayenne (start with a ¼ tsp or less of cayenne).
+Anywhere from a half teaspoon to a full teaspoon is generally a good place to start for most spices, except cayenne (start with a ¼ tsp or less).